Drimycarpus

 Drimycarpus is a small genus of trees in the cashew and sumac family Anacardiaceae.
 The generic name is from the Greek meaning "pungent fruit".

 Distribution and habitat

 Drimycarpus species grow naturally in tropical Asia from India to Borneo.
 Their habitat is forests from sea-level to 1000 m altitude.

 Species

-The Plant List and Catalogue of Life recognise about 4 accepted species:
+As of February 2025, Plants of the World Online accepted these species: